Beyond the Failures: Rethinking Foundation Models in Pathology: Empirical Evidence of Weaknesses

 \textbf{Lack of Robustness and Site Bias -- } De Jong \textit{et al.}~\cite{dejong2025robustness} systematically evaluated the robustness and generalization of ten leading pathology foundation models across multiple institutions and datasets using a newly defined \emph{Robustness Index} (RI), which quantifies whether model embeddings cluster more strongly by biological class or by medical center.
 The RI compares within-class versus within-center similarity (with RI$>$1 indicating true biological robustness).
 Among all tested models, only Virchow2 achieved RI $\approx$ 1.2—meaning biological structure dominated site-specific bias—whereas all others had RI $<$ 1 (e.g., UNI $\approx$ 0.9, Phikon-v2 $\approx$ 0.7).
 Embeddings from most models, therefore, grouped primarily by hospital or scanner rather than by cancer type, leading to large performance drops on unseen centers.
-The study concludes that current pathology foundation models remain fragile, confounded, and insufficiently domain-robust, underscoring the urgent need for cross-institutional validation and bias-resilient architectures before clinical use.
+The study ultimately shows that today’s pathology FMs are fragile systems that are readily confounded and lack the domain robustness required for medicine—making cross-institutional validation and bias-resistant architectures non-negotiable before these models can be taken seriously for clinical use.